LLNL/maestrowf/docs/Maestro/parameter_specification.md

 #  Specifying Study Parameters
 ---

 Maestro supports parameterization as a means of iterating over steps in a study with varying information.
-Maestro uses token replacement to define variables in the study specification to be replaced when executing the study.
+Maestro uses [token replacement](specification.md#tokens-maestros-minimal-workflow-dls) to define variables in the study specification to be replaced when executing the study.
 Token replacement can be used in various contexts in Maestro; however Maestro implements specific features for managing parameters.

-!!! warn

-    add (as described in Maestro Token Replacement) reference before the ; when section is added

 Maestro makes no assumptions about how parameters are defined or used in a study, enabling flexibility in regards to how a study may be configured with parameters.

 There are two ways Maestro supports parameters:

-  * Directly in the study specification as the ``global.parameters`` block
+  * Directly in the study specification as the `global.parameters` block

-  * Through the use of a user created Python module called :ref:`pgen_section`
+  * Through the use of a user created Python function called [pgen](#parameter-generator-pgen)

-!!! warn

-    add reference to this section from the hello_world examples (ref here for more thorough discussion of parameters) similar for the token replacement sections: hello_world should be the quick start, not the exhaustive  discussion

 ## Maestro Parameter Block
 ---